cloudfoundry/app-autoscaler/docs/Readme.md

 If `App Autoscaler` is offered as a service,  the credential and autoscaler metric server's URL are injected into VCAP_SERVICES by service binding directly.

-If `App Autoscaler` Autoscaling is offered as a Cloud Foundry extension, the credential need to be generated explictly with command  `cf create-autoscaling-credential` as below example:
+If `App Autoscaler` is offered as a Cloud Foundry extension, the credential need to be generated explictly with command  `cf create-autoscaling-credential` as below example:

 ```
 >>>cf create-autoscaling-credential <app_name> --output <credential_json_file_path>